 More than 95 percent of root canal treatments are successful.
 This high success rate is due to our use of state-of-the-art ultrasonic root canal length determination, and nickel-titanium rotary root canal preparation.

 Given the vast array of anaesthetic and sedation options at Siana Dental, we can ensure a virtually painless root canal treatment.
-Of course, if you are anxious, we can provide happy gas (nitrous oxide) or intravenous sedation as well.
+Of course, if you are anxious, we can provide happy gas or sleep dentistry as well.

 Natural tissue inflammation may cause discomfort for a few days, which can be controlled by an over-the-counter analgesic.
 A follow-up exam can monitor tissue healing.
 From this point on, brush and floss regularly, avoid chewing hard foods on the treated tooth and see your dentist regularly.